R4ndomSh1t/MathLetsgoski.github.io/README.md

 ## Disclaimer
 This content is provided "as is" without any guarantees.
 Always verify the accuracy before using it for teaching or professional purposes.

+(The site is still incomplete and it's yet to be furthermore developed)